-• Cedar is a lightweight and dimensionally stable wood that lies flat and stays straight, which means it resists the natural tendency to crack and check as you might find in many other wood species.
+Cedar wood is a lightweight and dimensionally stable wood that lies flat and stays straight, which means it resists the natural tendency to crack and check that mars the performance of many other wood species.
 Its distinct cell structure discourages moisture rot by allowing it to dry out faster than outdoor furniture made from tropical hardwoods.

-• Its bacterial and fungal resistance coupled with the fact that Cedar is 80% the strength of Oak, makes it the most desirable wood to use for building outdoor furniture.
+Its bacterial and fungal resistance coupled with the fact that cedar has 80 percent of oak’s strength makes cedar the most desirable wood to use for building outdoor furniture.

-• Among other things these naturally occurring organic compounds called (thujaplicins) give off that distinct cedar aroma that is pleasant to humans but a deterrent to insects, moths and other wood pests.
-This also makes Eastern Aromatic Red Cedar the choice material for closet liners and blanket storage chests.
+Among other things, naturally occurring organic compounds called thujaplicins give off that distinct cedar aroma that is pleasant to humans but a deterrent to insects, moths and other wood pests.
+This makes Eastern aromatic red cedar the choice material for closet liners and blanket storage chests.
 Its wonderful aroma and pest resistance makes cedar the perfect material inside or outdoors.
 Cedar closet lining benefits include giving your garments an attractive scent while protecting them from damage.
 Whether you are looking for an indoor cedar storage chest or an outdoor cedar table, chair or storage box, cedar for furniture is the natural choice.

 Consider the Advantages of Using Cedar

-Unlike Plastic or Resin furniture, Western Red Cedar will not bow or sag over time or blow across your yard.
-Your Cedar furniture will hold its handsome appearance year after year with very little maintenance.
-Cedar and our Southern Cypress products are an all around safer, healthier, natural alternative for patio furniture and outdoor dining sets than other wood materials that have been treated with chemical preservatives.
-Also safe for organic gardening if the wood is left unfinished in its natural form.
+Unlike plastic or resin furniture, Western red cedar will not bow or sag over time or blow across your yard.
+Your cedar furniture will hold its handsome appearance year after year with very little maintenance.
+Cedar and our Southern cypress products are an all-around safer, healthier and natural alternative for patio furniture and outdoor dining sets compared to other wood materials that have been treated with chemical preservatives.
+These products are also safe for organic gardening if the wood is left unfinished in its natural form.
 Our cedar and cypress products are a natural alternative to chemically treated wood.

-Much of today's outdoor furniture consists of (chemically) pressure treated materials.
-These materials hold up outdoors because they are soaked in a toxic stew of chemical preservatives that are strong enough to require warning labels for those who handle it.
-The three primary ingredients in pressure-treated woods are: copper, chromium and arsenic (CCA).
+Much of today's outdoor furniture consists of chemically pressure-treated materials.
+These materials hold up outdoors because they are soaked in a toxic stew of chemical preservatives that are strong enough to require warning labels for those who handle them.
+The three primary ingredients in pressure-treated woods are copper, chromium and arsenic (CCA).

-A controversy exists on the extent of arsenic exposure due to physical contact with CCA wood surfaces.
-Such surfaces include playground equipment, decks and picnic tables built using CCA treated wood.
-Studies have shown that virtually no inorganic arsenic is absorbed through the skin, but is readily taken up by ingestion.
-Thus, the potential exposure is hand to mouth, and therefore, children are considered the most vulnerable to this potential risk.
-(Contact your local Environmental Department for more information.)
+A controversy exists on the extent of arsenic exposure from physical contact with CCA wood surfaces.
+Such surfaces include playground equipment, decks and picnic tables built using CCA-treated wood.
+Studies have shown that virtually no inorganic arsenic is absorbed through the skin, but it is readily taken up by ingestion.
+Thus, the potential exposure is hand to mouth.
+Children are considered the most vulnerable to this risk.
+Contact your local government environmental department for more information.

 The Cedar Tree

-The majority of Western Red Cedar (Thuja plicata) grows in coastal forests.
-Western Red Cedars grow also in the drier interior forests of British Columbia, Washington, Idaho and Montana where they are smaller in stature with a tight knotted growth characteristic.
-Aromatic Red Cedar is a member of the juniper family.
+The majority of Western red cedar (Thuja plicata) grows in coastal forests.
+Western red cedars also occur in the drier interior forests of British Columbia, Washington, Idaho and Montana, where they are smaller and more tightly knotted.
+Aromatic red cedar is a member of the juniper family.
 Cedars rarely grow in pure stands but are generally found in association with other species.
-Western Red Cedar forests are predominantly managed forests, in which controlled harvests, natural regeneration and reforestation programs ensure a perpetual harvest.
+Western red cedar forests are predominantly managed forests, in which controlled harvests, natural regeneration and reforestation programs ensure a perpetual harvest.